 Clinic faculty and residents meet regularly to share osteopathic medicine training ideas and introduce osteopathic principles and services to MD faculty and residents.
 DO faculty and residents also teach osteopathic manipulation and medicine to their MD peers at two workshops integrated into our didactics training.

 The University of Minnesota also sponsors an annual, all-day osteopathic medicine skills course led by Slattengren.
 It's open to all University of Minnesota family medicine residents.

 Note for DO students: Past residents have received American Osteopathic Association recognition for their internship year.

 Residents have the opportunity to gain competency in procedures through longitudinal electives.
-Recent graduates have been able to incorporate colonoscopy, colposcopy, and comprehensive reproductive health procedures into their practice.
+Recent graduates have been able to incorporate colonoscopy and colposcopy into their practice.